 If you are a UK homeowner aged 55 or over, Warren & Co may be able to help you access money tied up in your home.

 Having a low income and small deposit continues to be the main barrier stopping people from buying their first home.
-The Help to Buy government schemes aim to make home ownership more affordable for people without substantial savings.
+The government has various affordable housing schemes aim to make home ownership more affordable for people without substantial savings

 Buying your first home can be a daunting experience, and so Warren & Co aim to help make your house buying process as smooth as possible.

 A fixed rate mortgage has an interest rate that is fixed for an initial period, for example 2, 3 or 5 years.
 This means your monthly mortgage payment will remain the same during this period, which allows you to budget your monthly expenditure.
 At the end of the fixed rate period, the mortgage usually transfers to the lender’s standard variable rate (SVR), however we will contact you before this happens to find you a new fixed rate.

 A tracker mortgage usually tracks the bank Bank of England base rate, and as a result, your mortgage payments will change when the base rate changes.
 The benefit of this type of rate is that they usually do not have tie in periods or exit charges, and so offer the flexibility to make overpayments or repay the mortgage early without incurring any penalty charges.

 An interest only mortgage means your monthly payments only pay the interest on the mortgage, not the actual loan itself.
 This allows you to secure the property you want and then clear the loan’s capital later on when your financial position permits it.
 However, this is easier said than done as most residential lenders have strict rules and criteria as to who they will allow an interest only mortgage to.